mattyrot/etl_github/README.md

 Passing the GitHub token (build time)
 - The token is passed to the Docker build as a build-arg.

-Run Airflow with docker compose
-- From the project root, after the image is built:
-	- `docker compose up -d`

 Access the UI
 - Open http://localhost:8080 in your browser.